Stuttgart II (electoral district): 2025 election

-Under the new voting system implemented for the 2025 election, although the CDU candidate won the most votes in this constituency, due to the low winning percentage compared to several other CDU members winning constituencies, this constituency seat will remain vacant as not enough second (party) votes were won nationwide and statewide by CDU to be allocated this seat, too.
+This constituency is among those not represented in Berlin since 2025.
+Under the new voting system implemented for the 2025 election to fix the number of seats at 630, although the CDU candidate won the most votes in this constituency, due to the low winning percentage compared to several other CDU members winning constituencies, this constituency seat is among the six in the state remaining vacant as not enough second (party) votes were won nationwide and statewide by CDU to be allocated this seat, too.
+In addition, none of the candidates were ranked high enough on their party list to win a seat.